-The three most common types of diuretic are:
+The three most common types of diuretics are:

 - loop diuretics